 Position Summary and Overview

-The Churchill School & Center, a K-12 school for students with language-based learning disabilities, is seeking a lower school (Grades 2-6) assistant teacher for hire.
+The Churchill School & Center, a K-12 school for students with language-based learning disabilities, is seeking a Maternity Leave Replacement for an Upper School Science Assistant Teacher for 11th grade chemistry for the 2024-2025 school year (Beginning in early January).

 Essential Duties and Responsibilities